arangeen/Machine-Structures/README.md

 # Machine-Structures
 Assembly Language Programming

-The purpose of all these labs are to convert the given C++ code into MIPS assembly.
+The purpose of all these programs are to teach me how to convert the given C++ code into MIPS assembly.